kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(c\) The initiation of a command destruct system must result in accomplishing all the flight termination system functions of section D417.3.

-\(d\) At any point along the nominal trajectory from liftoff until no longer required by §417.107, a command destruct system must operate with a radio frequency input signal that has an electromagnetic field intensity of 12 dB below the intensity provided by the command transmitter system under nominal conditions over 95 percent of the radiation sphere surrounding the launch vehicle.
+\(d\) At any point along the nominal trajectory from liftoff until no longer required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]], a command destruct system must operate with a radio frequency input signal that has an electromagnetic field intensity of 12 dB below the intensity provided by the command transmitter system under nominal conditions over 95 percent of the radiation sphere surrounding the launch vehicle.

 \(e\) A command destruct system must survive the breakup of the launch vehicle until the system accomplishes all its flight termination functions or until breakup of the vehicle, including the use of any automatic or inadvertent separation destruct system, accomplishes the required flight termination.